keras-team/keras-docs-zh/sources/examples/lstm_seq2seq_restore.md

-Restore a character-level sequence to sequence model from disk and use it to generate predictions.
+#Restore a character-level sequence to sequence model from to generate predictions.

-This script loads the s2s.h5 model saved by lstm_seq2seq.py and generates sequences from it.
-It assumes that no changes have been made (for example: latent_dim is unchanged, and the input data and model architecture are unchanged).
+This script loads the ```s2s.h5``` model saved by [lstm_seq2seq.py ](/examples/lstm_seq2seq/) and generates sequences from it.
+It assumes that no changes have been made (for example: ```latent_dim``` is unchanged, and the input data and model architecture are unchanged).

-See lstm_seq2seq.py for more details on the model architecture and how it is trained.
+See [lstm_seq2seq.py](/examples/lstm_seq2seq/) for more details on the model architecture and how it is trained.

 ```python